Fractional critical systems with mixed boundary conditions: Preliminary Results

-\end{proof} As commented before, due to the non-local nature of the operator $(-\Delta)^s$ it is not possible to obtain explicit expressions for the action of $(-\Delta)^s$ on a given function.
+Since, by Lemma \ref{lemma3.2} below, we have $\varphi_k^m \rightarrow \varphi_k$ in $\Hspace$ as $m \rightarrow \infty$ for any $k\geq1$, the results follows. \end{proof} As commented before, due to the non-local nature of the operator $(-\Delta)^s$ it is not possible to obtain explicit expressions for the action of $(-\Delta)^s$ on a given function.
 In particular, we are interested on the action of $(-\Delta)^s$ on some truncation functions as those of the family $\mathcal{E}_m$.
 In this step we are thus required to make full use of the extension technique.
 Therefore, let us define the function

-where $|(x,y)|=\left(|x|^2 + y^2 \right)^{\frac{1}{2}}, x\in \Omega, y \in [0,\infty)$.
+where $|(x,y)|=\left(|x|^2 + y^2 \right)^{\frac{1}{2}}, x\in \Omega, y \in (0,\infty)$.
 Let us stress that $\mathcal{T}_m(x,0)=\mathcal{E}_m(x)$ but $\mathcal{T}_m(x,y)\neq E_s[\mathcal{E}_m(x)]$.
 Because of \eqref{scaling}, we have

 Next we extend \cite[Lemma 2]{Gazzola-1997} (see also \cite[Lemma 2.1]{Morais-2012}) to the fractional mixed-boundary-data setting. \begin{lemma} The approximate eigenfunction $\varphi_i^m \rightarrow \varphi_i$ in $\Hspace$ as $m \rightarrow \infty$ and